 3. Use Water-Purification Tablets

-While water purification tablets are not as effective as the top two points on this list, they are a good cheaper alternative to the Lifestaw and a back-up for when boiling water is not an option.
-Water purification tablets such as Portable Aqua Water Purification Tablets contain iodine that eliminates waterborne bacteria like E. coli, cholera and salmonella.
-They are also compact to pack in your backpack/suitcase and are easy to use by disolving the tablets in the water you intend to drink.
+While water purification tablets are not as effective as the top two points on this list, they are a good cheaper alternative to the Lifestaw and a backup for when boiling water is not an option.
+Water purification tablets such as Potable Aqua Water Purification Tablets contain iodine that eliminates waterborne bacteria like E.coli, cholera and salmonella.
+They are also compact to pack in your backpack/suitcase and are easy to use by dissolving the tablets in the water you intend to drink.
 See more health essentials to pack in What Medication to Pack in Your First Aid Kit for Tonga.

 4. Stay in a Resort with its Own Water Filtration System

 Before booking into a resort, ask what drinking water is available and how is it treated.
 While some resorts might have filtration, ultraviolet (UV) light and chemical disinfection systems, others will simply have rainwater with no filter.
 To name a few resorts that filter/treat rainwater, there’s the Mandala Resort, Treasure Island Eco Resort, Mounu Island Resort and Serenity Beaches Resort.

 5. Drink Bottled Water

 Finally, we recommend drinking bottled water as a last resort for drinking safe water in Tonga.
 It’s no secret that bottled water is not only a polluting industry (2,000 times more polluting than distributing tap water).
 Not to mention, contributing micro-plastic poisoning to the oceans is not a good way to say thank you to the whales and their calves that you inevitably came to swim with in Tonga.
 Bottled water is often distributed to rooms in some hotels in Tonga, as well as sold in supermarkets and fale koloa (convenience stores).
 In short, think about the kids and the planet and use one of the other solutions on this list.